wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 block in the free list of that class is allocated (allocations larger than a threshold is satisfied by another large block allocator).
 Deallocation is also simpler, as the block is only inserted into the head of the free list.
+The paper also noted that both allocation and deallocation of quick-fit can be inlined into the call site, and it only takes a few instructions in the majority of cases.